 Only the service provider whose service speed has been challenged can submit a speed test rebuttal.
-For an individual location, the service provider can submit countervailing speed test from their own network management system as evidence showing sufficient speed.
+For an individual location, the service provider can submit countervailing speed test from their own network management system17 as evidence showing sufficient speed.
+Three speed tests are required for rebuttal.
 The speed test results must include: